Sometimes You Need Facts, and Sometimes a Hug: Understanding Older Adults' Preferences for Explanations in LLM-Based Conversational AI Systems: Limitations and Future Work

 \section{Limitations and Future Work}

-Our study primarily involved older adults in early stages of cognitive change; as such, we did not observe strong effects of MCI on explanation interpretation.
-However, our study design can aid future research in extending this work to older adults with advanced cognitive progression or more diverse caregiving arrangements.
-The Speed Dating methodology allowed for rich speculative reflection during sessions, however, we recognize that more long-term, \textit{in-situ} studies are needed to evaluate explanation strategies over time.
+Our study primarily involved older adults in early stages of cognitive change; as such, we did not observe strong differences in explanation preferences that could be attributed solely to one partner’s MCI, nor was our study designed for such interpretation.
+However, our study design can aid future work in examining how cognitive changes may shape explanatory needs.
+While the Speed Dating methodology enabled broad exploration of explanation types, its low-fidelity nature inevitably limits ecological realism.
+Participants were responding to speculative scenarios rather than interacting with a functioning AI system; thus, our study did not capture breakdowns that arise when explanations are incorrect, poorly timed, or technically imperfect.
+However, this opens up avenues for future work that can build on the insights reported here by developing higher-fidelity interactive prototypes that allow participants to experience explanation uncertainty and error handling in real time, examining how explanation preferences evolve in response to imperfect or ambiguous AI behavior.
 In our study, we observed variation in preferences around explanatory tone, content, and timing, and plan to pursue additional research on understanding these explanatory nuances in depth, and explore if and how these preferences vary.
 Additionally, explanations in our study were grounded in a context where the AI system had access to various information sources, operationalized through speculative storyboard-based vignettes.
 However, to generalize more broadly, future work should investigate other explanatory methods and techniques (e.g., contrastive, counterfactuals, part-based, etc.), across a wider range of settings and interaction modalities.
 Finally, our work raises important questions around how explanatory requirements shift as older adults’ routines, environments, and cognitive conditions evolve.
 Given this dynamic range, designing explanation systems that adapt over time represents another promising direction for future work.